Menu

 State schema defined -- 9 fields covering the full support workflow

-Notice there’s no messages list here.
-We’re not building a chatbot — we’re building a single-turn support processor.
-Each customer message flows through the pipeline once.
-That keeps the state simple and the logic predictable.
+You might notice there is no messages list here.
+That is on purpose.
+We are not building a chatbot that goes back and forth.
+We are building a single-turn support pipeline.
+Each message flows through the graph once and comes out the other side.
+This keeps the state lean and the logic easy to follow.

-Why would a billing question from a calm customer get a different treatment than the same question from an angry customer?
-Because sentiment matters as much as category.
+Here is the key question: why would a billing query from a calm customer get a different response than the same query from an angry one?
+Because sentiment matters just as much as the topic.

-The classifier assigns two things: a category (billing, product, technical, complaint, general) and a sentiment (positive, neutral, negative, angry).
+The classifier assigns two things at once.
+First, a category — billing, product, technical, complaint, or general.
+Second, a sentiment — positive, neutral, negative, or angry.
 A calm billing question goes to the knowledge base.
-An angry billing question gets escalated — even if the KB has the answer.
+An angry billing question gets escalated, even if the KB has the answer ready.

 import json